deviserplatform/docs/guide/extensions/contents.md

 Content type is schema of a content and it has the information about the fields, field types and properties.

 ### Create Content Type
-To create a content type navigate to **Admin (click the Deviser logo on top left corner) -> Extensions -> Content** Type which opens content management as shown below.
+To create a content type navigate to **Admin (click the Deviser logo on top left corner) -> Extensions -> Content Types** Type which opens management view of content types as shown below.

 <video autoplay muted loop>
   <source src="../../assets/videos/Content_OpenContentManagement.mp4" type="video/mp4">